grahamgower/demes-c/README.md

   to simulate failures.
 This can take a few minutes to run.
 * `make pytest` compares the output of the C resolver to the output of the reference implementation in the demes-spec repo.
-  This needs Python >= 3.10 with the packages listed in `requirements.txt`.
+  This needs Python >= 3.10 with the packages listed in `tests/requirements.txt`.
 * Each of the above Makefile targets are called during the continuous integration github action that gets run when a pull request is opened.